 - High level of fitness

-- Previous crampon and ice axe skills (similar to Alpine Skills Course)
+- Previous crampon, ice axe and glacier travel skills (similar to completion of the Alpine Skills Course), plus personal climbing

 - Knowledge of basic knots and rope management skills (see detailed notes)